 Jellinbah Group’s Jellinbah and Lake Vermont mines are long term suppliers of consistently excellent quality coal to steel mill customers.
 Jellinbah Mine has been supplying PCI coal (i.e. coal destined to be used for “pulverised coal injection” in steel making) to steel mills all around the world for more than 25 years.
 Since February 2008 Lake Vermont has been supplying HCC (“hard coking coal” that is destined to be used to make coke for use in steel making) and PCI coal.

-At Jellinbah Mine 80% of the coal mined is so low in impurities that it can be selectively mined and sold unprocessed as PCI coal The remaining 20% of production, comprising higher ash coal, is washed in the coal processing plant (CPP) prior to being blended with unprocessed coal and loaded onto trains.
+At the Jellinbah Mine, 80% of the coal mined is so low in impurities that it can be selectively mined and sold unprocessed as PCI coal.
+The remaining 20% of production, comprising higher ash coal, is washed in the coal processing plant (CPP) prior to being blended with unprocessed coal and loaded onto trains.
 In contrast, all the Lake Vermont Mine coal is processed in the two on-site CPPs so it can be separated into HCC and PCI coal.
-A limited amount of thermal coal is also processed.

 Both mines consistently produce high quality coal by: